Cocodog2014/fixdq-Prod/docs-md/development.md

 ## Shared UI
 - `GlobalHeader` is a shared component in `src/components/GlobalHeader`.
 It renders the hero, logo, and nav.
 - To add a new top-nav item, update `navigationItems` in `GlobalHeader.jsx`.
 External links should use `<a>` with `rel="noopener noreferrer"`.
+- `GlobalFooter` is appended automatically to every route via a helper `withFooter()` in `src/main.jsx`.
+Do NOT manually import it inside individual page components (unless you purposefully want a second footer for a special landing page).
+If you add a *very* custom page that must hide the footer, create a dedicated route element without `withFooter()` and document the exception.

+### GlobalFooter content
+- Columns: Brand, Explore (internal nav), FMCSA Official (authoritative links), Connect (social + legal).
+- Styling: `src/components/GlobalFooter/GlobalFooter.css` imported through `global.css` like other component CSS.
+- Legal / Terms page at `/terms` lives in `src/pages/Legal/Terms.jsx` (add future privacy policy there).

 ## Feature modules (when a domain grows)
 - Create `src/features/<domain>/` with internal `pages/`, `components/`, and `styles/` as it scales.